-For the years ended December 31, 2011 and 2010, there were no significant transfers in or out of levels 1, 2 or 3.
-The valuation methods as described in Note 2 may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
+The valuation methods as described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.